How To Spot Dishonesty In Your Life: 5 Types Of Liars And How To Deal With Them

 Knowledge Is Power; Practice Makes Perfect

 As with any deeply nuanced issue, the support of a professional can be invaluable.
-A counselor can help you find the right boundaries that meet your background, find the right words that work in your situation, and give you the backup you need to protect yourself.
+A counselor can help you find the right boundaries that meet your background, find the right words that work in your situation, and give you the backup you need to yourself.
 ReGain helps people find those resources and skills every day.

 It is possible to deal with different kinds of liars.
 Knowing when and how is something we should all learn.